-- [6] I have been provided with two decisions directly on point.
-Both are from British Columbia; one from the Supreme Court: Further Detention of ThingsSeized (Re), 2018 BCSC 2506 and the other from the Provincial Court: Further Detention of Things Seized (re), unreported (2 August 2018).
-Both cases note a 'legislative gap' in section 490 of the Criminal Code.
-Provisions of the Criminal Code related to General Warrants and the Interception of Private Communications do allow for a delay in notification and a delay of disclosure of materials related to the application to maintain the integrity of an investigation. - [7] The British Columbia Supreme Court decision, citing its inherent jurisdiction to supplement gaps in legislation to prevent an absurdity, granted the
+[7] The cases considered were both from British Columbia; one from the Supreme Court: Further Detention of Things Seized (Re), 2018 BCSC 2506, and the other from the Provincial Court: Further Detention of Things Seized (re) unreported (2 August 2018).
+Both cases noted a 'legislative gap' in section 490 of the Criminal Code.
+Provisions of the Criminal Code related to General Warrants and the Interception of Private Communications do allow for a delay in notification and a delay of disclosure of materials related to the application to maintain the integrity of an investigation.
+Section 490 does not.

-In-camera Application and made an ex-parte order for the further detention of items seized.
+[8] The British Columbia Supreme Court decision, citing its inherent jurisdiction to supplement gaps in legislation to prevent an absurdity, granted the In-camera Application and made an Ex-parte order for the further detention of items seized.

-- [8] The British Columbia Provincial Court cited the Supreme Court decision and authorized an In-camera proceeding, granting an ex-parte order.
+[9] The British Columbia Provincial Court cited the Supreme Court decision and authorized an In-camera proceeding, granting an Ex-parte order.
 In so doing, the Court cited "...judicial comity to allow for a consistent approach, consistent with those decisions that have been rendered in the Supreme Court under similar circumstances".
-However, unlike Superior Courts, Provincial and Territorial Courts do not have inherent jurisdiction.
-Rather we are statutory courts and must derive our authority from statute. - [9] In the case before me, I am being asked to derive my authority from the Nova Scotia Provincial Court Rules, passed pursuant to section 482 of the Criminal Code.
+However, as I stated in my May 10, 2021 ruling, unlike Superior Courts, Provincial and Territorial Courts do not have inherent jurisdiction.
+Rather we are statutory courts and must derive our authority from statute.

+[10] As in the previous case, I am being asked to derive my authority from the Nova Scotia Provincial Court Rules, passed pursuant to section 482 of the

+Criminal Code.
 The Crown argues the Rules permit the withholding of notice upon order of the Court.
-They cite the following Rules: - Rule 1.1 The fundamental objective of these Rules is to ensure that cases in the Provincial Court of Nova Scotia are dealt with fairly, reasonably, and efficiently.
+They cite the following Rules:

+Rule 1.1 - The fundamental objective of these Rules is to ensure that cases in the Provincial Court of Nova Scotia are dealt with fairly, reasonably, and efficiently.